denysnando/process-disbursement/README.md

 This is the coding challenge for people who applied to a backend developer position at SeQura.
 It's been designed to be a simplified version of the same problems we deal with.

 ## The challenge
-SeQura provides ecommerce shops (merchants) a flexible payment method so their customers (shoppers) can purchase and receive goods without paying upfront.
-SeQura earns a small fee per purchase and pays out (disburse) the merchant once the order is marked as completed.
+SeQura provides e-commerce shops (merchants) a flexible payment method so their customers (shoppers) can purchase and receive goods without paying upfront.
+SeQura earns a small fee per purchase and pays out (disburses) the merchant once the order is marked as completed.

 The operations manager is now asking you to make a system to calculate how much money should be disbursed to each merchant based on the following rules: